t-taniai/FSF_CVPR2017_Demo/readme.txt

 Note that the software will produce slighly different results than those reported in the paper due to a different feature tracking method used in the algorithm.
-When comparing results of our method on KITTI and Sintel dataset, please use the original results available from KITTI online leader board or from our project site (see Data section below).
+When comparing results of our method on KITTI and Sintel dataset, please use the original results available from our project site (see Data section below).

 ---------